DERHAEUPTLING/contao-seo-serp-preview/README.md

 # Contao SEO SERP Preview

-Contao SEO SERP Preview - shows how pages / news / events could look like in search engines.
+Shows a preview of how pages, news or events could look like in search engines.